sundardasps/content-hub/README.md

 TMDB_API_KEY=your_tmdb_api_key

-⚠️ Note: Never commit your .env.local file to version control.
+⚠️ Note: Never commit your .env file to version control.
 It contains sensitive credentials.

 4. Run the development server
 Copy